 Make an appointment

-Make an appointment through our online scheduler.
+Make an appointment at any of our Writing Center locations through our online scheduler.
 Please note that we often have high demand, so it will be in your best interest to schedule early.
-You can access the waitlist by clicking on the clock to the left of the date on the online scheduler.
+You can access the waitlist by clicking on the clock to the left of the date on the online scheduler or by using the "WAITING LIST" link found in the bottom right-hand corner of each day's schedule.

 Writing Center instruction conforms to the University of Notre Dame honor code.
 Tutors do not write or edit papers for students.
 Instead, we help students acquire writing and editing strategies to achieve their own goals as writers.